hyperlane-xyz/Hackathon-starterkit/README.md

 ## 🧑‍💻First time at Hackathon?

-Check out this amazing Survival guide by @francescoswiss to prepare yourself and set expectations for any Hackathon [Ultimate Hackathon Survival Guide for 2023](https://dev.to/andreolf/ultimate-ethereum-hackathon-survival-guide-for-2023-149i)
+Check out this amazing Survival guide by [Francesco](https://twitter.com/francescoswiss) to prepare yourself and set expectations for any Hackathon
+[Ultimate Hackathon Survival Guide for 2023](https://dev.to/andreolf/ultimate-ethereum-hackathon-survival-guide-for-2023-149i)

 Starting with Ethereum development?
-Check out SpeedRunEthereum to help you kickstart the Ethereum journey [Speed Run Ethereum](https://speedrunethereum.com/)
+Check out [Speed Run Ethereum](https://speedrunethereum.com/) to help you kickstart the Ethereum journey

 Looking for diving into Crypto ecosystem ?
 Look no further, we compiled list for you [Crypto READ.ME](https://github.com/anettrolikova/Crypto/blob/master/README.md)